Cost of Simulating Entanglement in Steering Scenario: Proof of Theorem , Theorem and connection to Zonotope approximation

-In this section, we will discuss the technical details of applying the well-studied results in approximating Euclidean Balls with Zonotopes to our specific problem. \begin{proposition} \cite{Bourgain1989} For any zonotope generated by $2n$ line segments $\{\pm\alpha_i\hat{n}_i\}$ with $\sum_i\alpha_i=1$, There exist a positive constant $c_d$ depending on dimension $d$ only such that:
+In this section, we present the technical details showing how the well-studied results on approximating Euclidean balls with zonotopes apply to our problem. \begin{lemma} \yujie [proposition 6.6 \cite{Bourgain1989}] \blk For any zonotope generated by $2n$ line segments $\{\pm\alpha_{\lambda} \hat{n}_{\lambda}\}$ with $\sum_{\lambda}\alpha_{\lambda} =1$, There exists a positive constant $c_d$ depending only on dimension $d$ such that: